Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Recent Performances

-- Stafford tacked on six yards on four carries while rushing for one touchdown.
+- Stafford tacked on four carries for six yards while scoring one touchdown in the running game.

-- Stafford has put up 806 passing yards (268.7 ypg) on 62-of-87 with seven touchdowns against two interceptions over his last three games.
+- Stafford has thrown for 806 yards (268.7 ypg), completing 71.3% of his passes and recording seven touchdown passes and two interceptions over his last three games.

-- He's also helped out on the ground, with 28 rushing yards (9.3 ypg) on 10 carries with two rushing touchdowns.
+- He has added 28 rushing yards on 10 carries with two touchdowns, averaging 9.3 yards per game.

 Stafford's Los Angeles Teammates